Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Conclusions

-Similar to the BIC in a photonic crystal slab at the center of the first Brillouin zone, the BIC in the grating waveguide at the origin of the momentum space, $k_x=0$, is {\it symmetry-protected} since it exists due to a certain spatial symmetry (parity) of the infinite-grating eigenmodes at the mode-crossing point.
-Yet, this BIC can also be called {\it accidental} since it occurs due to the vanishing of the eigenmode coupling with the radiation continuum as per Figs.~\ref{fig:c02}, \ref{Fig:F+c_n^p}.

-At the same time, as is discussed in sect.
-IV and illustrated in Fig.~\ref{Fig:detPlot-Eigenmode branches}, the BIC formation is achieved through {\it parameter tuning} (with coupled partial infinite-grating eigenmodes, or with a single resonance if one employs a waveguide-eigenmode point of view) and such a BIC is known as {\it an accidental BIC}.
-From the waveguide-eigenmode point of view, the grating-waveguide BIC appears as a so-called {\it single-resonance parametric BIC}.
+Similar to the conventional BICs in a photonic crystal slab at the center of the first Brillouin zone, for instance, the BIC shown in Fig.~\ref{fig:SymProtBIC}, the degenerate BIC in the grating waveguide at the origin of the momentum space, $k_x=0$, is {\it symmetry-protected} since it exists due to a certain spatial symmetry of the field profile within the BIC's waveguide eigenmode.
+Yet, the degenerate BIC can also be called {\it accidental} or {\it interference-based BIC through parameter tuning} since it is based on vanishing of the waveguide eigenmode coupling with the radiation continuum as per Fig.~\ref{fig:DegenBIC} due to destructive interference taking place at the values of the waveguide parameters specially tuned in such a way that the BIC eigenfrequency meets the mode-crossing frequency of the infinite grating.
+In other words, as is discussed in sect.
+V and illustrated in Fig.~\ref{Fig:detPlot-Eigenmode branches}, formation of the degenerate BIC is achieved through {\it parameter tuning} within the system of coupled partial infinite-grating eigenmodes and such a BIC is known as {\it an accidental BIC}.
+At the same time, from the waveguide-eigenmode point of view, the degenerate BIC appears as a so-called {\it single-resonance parametric BIC}.

-Moreover, since the BIC is formed as the waveguide eigenmode out of more than one partial infinite-grating eigenmodes via their coupling, its mechanism is reminiscent of {\it the Friedrich–Wintgen mechanism of the BIC formation} \cite{Friedrich1985} that also acts near frequency crossings of the uncoupled resonances.
+Moreover, since the degenerate BIC as the waveguide eigenmode is formed out of more than one partial infinite-grating eigenmodes via their coupling, its mechanism is reminiscent of {\it the Friedrich–Wintgen mechanism of the BIC formation} \cite{Friedrich1985} that also acts near frequency crossings of the uncoupled resonances.
 A Fabry–Pérot BIC, originated from spatially separate cavity modes coupled through a semitransparent mirror, is so special that it is not directly relevant to the grating-waveguide BIC.

 Note also that some analogy can be traced with the BICs in the conventional open cavities and waveguides \cite{Sadreev2020}, outside the realm of photonic crystals.
 For instance, {\it the accidental or single-resonance parametric BIC} can exist in the open Sinai billiard in which a cavity eigenmode gets decoupled from the continuum of the waveguide by an appropriate smooth adjusting of the position of the intracavity disc.
 In the open cavities, the BIC frequency is also located in a vicinity to the degenerate-point frequency of eigenmodes of the closed cavity \cite{Sadreev2020,Sadreev2006}.